pywren/pywren/docs/source/index.rst

 .. autofunction:: pywren.wait.wait

-If you want to get all of the results, you can simply call `get_all_results`
+Alternatively, if you want to wait for everything to finish and then get all of the results, you can simply call `get_all_results`

 .. autofunction:: pywren.wren.get_all_results